hapijs/iron/README.md

 No but it's close.
 Until this module reaches version 1.0.0 it is considered experimental and is likely to change.
 This also means your feedback and contribution are very welcome.
 Feel free to open issues with questions and suggestions.

+### How come the defaults must be manually passed and not automatically applied?

+Because you should know what you are doing and explicitly set it.
+The options matter a lot to the security properties of the implementation.
+While reasonable defaults are provided, you still need to explicitly state you want to use them.

 # Acknowledgements